Third Judicial District Court

 Supervision Services include home visits that consist of substance abuse testing, curfew and compliance checks, and are in addition to regular visits with their Permanency Planning Worker from the Children, Youth, and Families Division (CYFD).

-Treatment Services include group, individual, family counseling sessions (using Moral Reconation Therapy, MRT®), relapse prevention groups, parenting groups, Alcoholics Anonymous (AA) and/or Narcotics Anonymous (NA) meetings, case-management services, on-going, random substance-abuse testing, victim impact panel attendance, mentoring program, and aftercare services.
+Treatment Services include group, individual, family counseling sessions, relapse prevention groups, substance abuse groups, anger management, parenting groups, case-management services, on-going, random substance-abuse testing, victim impact panel attendance, mentoring program, and aftercare services.

 Why We Do This?

 For every $ 1.00 invested in Drug Court, taxpayers save as much as $ 3.36 in avoided criminal justice costs alone.
 When considering other cost offsets, such as savings from reduced victimization and healthcare service utilization, studies have shown benefits range up to $ 27 for every $ 1 invested.
 First responder’s time is freed up for emergencies by a reduction in accidents caused by DUI/ DWI incidents.
 Children spend less time in out-of-home placements, such as foster care when parents are not incarcerated, resulting in savings for the foster care system.
 Clients are required to maintain employment or attend school, resulting in a multiplier effect with clients contributing to the economy as taxpayers vs. straining the already fragile and limited State budget.